AkintolaRichard/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 0-hello_world
-a script that prints “Hello, World”, followed by a new line to the standard output.
+  A script that prints “Hello, World”, followed by a new line to the standard output.
+# 0-hello_world
+  A script that displays a confused smiley "\(Ôo\)\'.